JaydenNikifork/MultithreadedCompressor/README.md

 compression (which in hindsight is a terrible algorithm and just makes my files bigger...).
 The compressor provides the algorithm the binary of the file, and RLE is run over that.
-For instance, rather than AAAB becoming 3A1B, we instead encoding the binary runs of AAAB (which I will not write out!).
+For instance, rather than AAAB becoming 3A1B, we instead directly encode the binary of AAAB (which I will not write out!).

 ### Usage